 - Serve with sour cream, plain yogurt, and/or applesauce.

-I’m the kind of person who loves smothering my latkes with sour cream.
-If you’re like me, try low-fat Greek yogurt instead.
-It’s healthier and still tastes great.
-If you’re more of an apple sauce person, use unsweetened and natural applesauce rather than a brand that has sugar added.
-Sometimes it’s the little foodie tweaks that make all the difference.
+My personal preference is to smother my latkes in sour cream. but low-fat Greek yogurt works just as well and is healthier.
+If you’re an apple sauce person, use unsweetened and natural applesauce rather than a brand that has sugar added.
+Sometimes it’s the little tweaks that make all the difference.

 You may also want to experiment with the vegetables in the batter.
 Instead of using zucchini and turnips, try leeks, cauliflower, rutabagas, beets, or even apples.

-I like using grapeseed oil to fry my latkes because it has a high smoke point and is loaded with anti-oxidants.
+I use grapeseed or avocado oil to fry my latkes because it has a high smoke point and is loaded with antioxidants.
 It has a light, nutty taste and is low in saturated fat.

 L’Chaim!

-What do you put in your latkas?
+How do you like to make your latkas?
 Please leave a comment below.

 OK 🙂 I’m going to be gutsy with this one and make it on Saturday to bring to a synagogue wide latke party.